kunmok/pcb-for-128GSPS-adc-based-serdes/README.md

 ### Bias Generation
 - Backside of the PCB mostly contain bias generation circuit.
 For bias current generation, a combination of LT3092 and AD5252/AD5254 series digitally programmable resistors was used, enabling flexible bias-level optimization through I2C control.
 - REF200s are used for non-programmable bias (cascode bias, CMFB OTA bias, and misc 100 uA).

+### AMUX for Analog Signal Monitoring and CTLE+ABUF Offset Cancellation
+- The chip integrates an on-chip analog multiplexer (AMUX) to monitor various DC bias points, including the CTLE and ABUF bias and output DC voltages as well as local VDD nodes across the die.
+The AMUX output is routed to an on-board unity-gain buffer, which then drives a 24-bit ADC (ADS122C04) for precision measurement.
+In addition, a DS4424N+ four-channel current DAC is used for CTLE and ABUF offset cancellation.

 ## PCB Front-Side: 16 GHz CLK Path, LDOs, ADC, and Connectors
 ![Alt text](board_front.png)